Formulation and analysis

 Recording the information

-The formulation and analysis is the bedrock on which all plans are built.
+The formulation and analysis are the bedrock on which all plans are built.
 Team members must understand the reasoning behind their planned activities because no one should act simply on the orders of another person, however senior or experienced.
-Therefore, it is essential to have a public record of it.
+Therefore, it is essential to have an open team discussion leading to a record of the team’s formulation.
 The need to provide a reasonable justification for actions extends to the patient and family; they must have an accurate description given to them to understand their roles.

-Many vital consequences flow from the proper formal recording, written and accessible.
+Many vital consequences flow from the proper written and accessible formal recording.

 In rehabilitation, coming to a diagnostic conclusion and making a firm decision is difficult because there are many unknowns and uncertainties.
 One common way to handle this is to speak in relatively vague generalities without committing to any specific formulation.
 The clinician can then adapt their understanding later without acknowledging that the original analysis was incorrect.